-Before you can receive traffic announcements, you must press the TA button.
+Before you can receive traffic announcements, you must press either the TA or TRAFFIC button.
 A 'TA' display will appear to show the feature is switched on.

 If you are already tuned to a station that broadcasts traffic information, 'TP' will also be displayed.
 Otherwise the unit will search for a traffic programme.